jaibhalla/AI/README.md

-# 1. The Infinite Monkey problem
+# 1. The Infinite Monkey
 Genetic Algorithm Solution.
 It's my Hello World of this space